Contraction of the $\mathfrak{sl}_2$-Triple Associated to the $(k,a)$-Generalized Fourier Transform: Introduction

+Moreover, we discuss formulas for operator semigroups with infinitesimal generators in $ \mfrakg_{k,0}$ (see Theorems~\ref{thm:scaling} and \ref{thm:integral-kernel}).
+In particular, we describe the integral kernel of $ \exp\bigl(z \enorm{x}^2 \Laplacian_k\bigr) $ as an infinite series, which, in some low-dimensional cases, can be expressed in a closed form using the theta function (Theorems~\ref{thm:integral-kernel-of-1-dim}, \ref{thm:integral-kernel-of-2-dim} and \ref{thm:integral-kernel-of-4-dim}).
+Although the $ (k, a) $-generalized Laguerre semigroup and the $ (k, a) $-generalized Fourier transform are not well-defined for $ a = 0 $, the operator semigroup $ \bigl({\rm e}^{-z} \exp\bigl(z \enorm{x}^2 \Laplacian_k\bigr)\bigr)_{\RePart z \geq 0} $ may be viewed as the ``renormalized'' $ (k, a) $-generalized Laguerre semigroup for $ a = 0 $ (Theorem~\ref{rem:laguerre-semigroup}).
+Note that explicit formulas and estimates for the integral kernels of the $ (k, a) $-generalized Laguerre semigroup and the $ (k, a) $-generalized Fourier transform have been extensively studied in Ben~Sa\"{\i}d--Kobayashi--{\O}rsted~\cite[Sections~4.3--4.5 and 5.2--5.4]{MR2956043} and subsequent papers~\cite{arXiv2407-03664,MR3759078,MR3172014,MR4832104,MR4629458,MR4871318} up to the present.
+There are also unpublished results by Mano and related results by Demni~\cite{MR2859027}.

-It should be noted that such a degeneration of Lie algebras was earlier formalized by İnönü--Wigner~\cite{IW53}, where it is referred to as a \textit{contraction of groups}.
-Recently, Benoist--Kobayashi~\cite[Theorem~1.2]{BK23} discovered a relationship between \textit{limit algebras} (see Section~1.4 of their paper) of $ \mfrakh = \Lie(H) $ in $ \mfrakg = \Lie(G) $ and $ L^2 $-analysis of $ G/H $ in the context of tempered unitary representations.
-It can be viewed as an application of the notion of degeneration of Lie algebras to representation theory.
+Thus, this paper analyzes representation-theoretic aspects of contraction of Lie algebras in the framework of $ (k, a) $-generalized Fourier analysis.
+We note that, recently, Benoist--Kobayashi~\cite[Theorem~1.2]{MR4653761} discovered a relationship between \emph{limit algebras} (see Section~1.4 of their paper) of $ \mfrakh = \Lie(H) $ in $ \mfrakg = \Lie(G) $ and $ L^2 $-analysis of $ G/H $ in the context of tempered unitary representations.
+It can be viewed as an application of the notion of contraction of Lie algebras to representation theory.